lukemarsden/flocker-install-scripts/README.md

 At ClusterHQ, we have been working hard at integrating Flocker's volume management capabilities with common orchestration frameworks such as Swarm and Kubernetes (Mesos/Marathon coming soon) via the upcoming Docker plugins project.

-Some features of Flocker aren't easy to integrate with these frameworks, however, such as 2-phase push, because it requires the orchestration framework saying "I'm going to want to move this container over there, please pre-replicate the data".
-So, we have been working on a minimal orchestration framework of our own: **just enough orchestration** to demo these cool data features.
-We hope to integrate these advanced data features into other orchestration frameworks in due course.
+However, some features of Flocker aren't easy to integrate into these frameworks.
+So we have been working on an extremely minimal orchestration framework of our own: **just enough orchestration** to demo our cool data features.
+This orchestration framework also exposes a REST API which I'm going to show you today.

 This document shows you how to kick the tyres and use our volumes API and containers API together to create a volume, attach it to a container, and then move that container along with its volume between hosts with minimal downtime using 2-phase push -- all just using `curl`!